Robinlovelace/changeOD/README.md

-# changeOD: exploring changes in travel patterns with origin-destination
-data
+# changeOD

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/Robinlovelace/changeOD/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Robinlovelace/changeOD/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+This package contains code and example data for exploring changes in travel patterns with origin-destination data.

 To see the set-up of this package, see the [README.qmd](README.qmd) file.